Last Updated on August 11, 2023 @ 8:30 am

-Every once in a while these things turn extremely ugly, and if this is the case, and you fear for the safety of your children, do not know where they are, or believe she may be attempting to leave the state that you live in, contacting the police is also a good idea.
+Every once in a while these things turn extremely ugly, and if this is the case, and you fear for the safety of your children, do not know where they are, or believe your wife may be attempting to leave the state that you live in, contacting the police is also a good idea.
 You have the right to know where your kids are and the right to have them live with you.
 Waiting is the number one reason father’s lose their custody cases.
 You cannot, in the eyes of the court, claim both: 1.) you want custody of your kids, AND 2.) but you waited for 5-months before filing to see them.
 Get started immediately by speaking with a father’s right lawyer who will fight for you and your family.